As many as 10,800 U.S. troops — 1,000 more than originally planned — will remain in Afghanistan in the New Year.

 The 4th Infantry Division headquarters, of Fort Carson, Colorado, is regionally aligned with European Command, and it is the first division-level headquarters to deploy to Europe as part of the Army's regionally-aligned forces concept.

 In the New Year, soldiers from the 2nd Cavalry Regiment, of Vilseck, Germany, will participate in Atlantic Resolve in Estonia, Latvia, Lithuania and Poland.
 They are the third rotation of troops to do so; the 173rd Airborne Brigade Combat Team, of Vicenza, Italy, was the first unit to participate in Atlantic Resolve.
 The 173rd was replaced by soldiers from 1st Brigade Combat Team, 1st Cavalry Division, of Fort Hood, Texas, who completed their rotation just before Christmas.

 The Army also plans to add at least 100 fighting vehicles to Europe by the end of 2015.
 This equipment would be prepositioned in the region for use by rotational units or for contingency purposes, officials said.

 Also on tap for 2015 is a quick-reaction force for the region.
 NATO leaders decided to stand up the force of 4,000 to 5,000 troops during their September summit in Wales, and the intent is for the force to be able to respond to a crisis in Eastern Europe within two or three days.

 The goal is for the force to reach initial operating capability in 2015, and while the makeup of this force is still being worked out, Army leaders have said they expect the U.S. military to have a part in it.

-The fight against the Islamic State group means more soldiers will deploy to Iraq in 2015.
+The fight against the Islamic State group means more soldiers will are likely to deploy to Iraq in 2015.